DataDog/datadog-api-client-go/api/v2/datadog/docs/LogsArchiveIntegrationS3.md

 ### NewLogsArchiveIntegrationS3

-`func NewLogsArchiveIntegrationS3(accountId string, roleName string, ) *LogsArchiveIntegrationS3`
+`func NewLogsArchiveIntegrationS3(accountId string, roleName string) *LogsArchiveIntegrationS3`

-NewLogsArchiveIntegrationS3 instantiates a new LogsArchiveIntegrationS3 object
+NewLogsArchiveIntegrationS3 instantiates a new LogsArchiveIntegrationS3 object.
-This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewLogsArchiveIntegrationS3WithDefaults

 `func NewLogsArchiveIntegrationS3WithDefaults() *LogsArchiveIntegrationS3`

-NewLogsArchiveIntegrationS3WithDefaults instantiates a new LogsArchiveIntegrationS3 object
+NewLogsArchiveIntegrationS3WithDefaults instantiates a new LogsArchiveIntegrationS3 object.
-This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetAccountId